LABIOMEP/Visual3D-Scripts/README.md

 8. Go to the Model tab.
 You may add new rigid bodies based on the markers, or press "Build", as this script did not perform this step.
 9. Save the new Workspace.

+## Disclaimer
-*Disclaimer: these scrips and files are provided for research and teaching purpose.
+These scrips and files are provided for research and teaching purpose.
 Their use for comercial purposes is not allowed without prior and written authorization from LABIOMEP board of directors.*